ASCNet: Self-supervised Video Representation Learning with Appearance-Speed Consistency: Related Work

 \textbf{Self-supervised video representation learning.} In recent years, video analysis has become a popular topic.
 Unlike static images, videos offer additional opportunities for learning meaningful representation by exploiting spatiotemporal information.
 Existing methods learn representation through various carefully designed pretext tasks.
-Some pretext tasks are extended from image-based representation learning, \eg rotation prediction~\cite{3DRotNet}, and jigsaw~\cite{3dpuzzle}.
+Some pretext tasks are extended from image-based representation learning, \eg rotation prediction~\cite{3DRotNet}, jigsaw~\cite{3dpuzzle}.
 Other approaches pay more attention to temporal information, including sorting video frames or clips~\cite{OPN}.
 BE \cite{wang2020BE} erases the influence of video background by mixing a static frame with the whole clip and removing it.
 More recently, several attempts have been made through playback speed prediction.
 SpeedNet~\cite{speednet} predicts whether the video clip is sped up or not, while Pace~\cite{pace} predicts the exact speed of the video clip.
 Instead of predicting the absolute playback speed, RSPNet~\cite{chen2020rspnet} predicts the relative speed to avoid the dependence on imprecise speed labels.
-PSP~\cite{psp} trains the model to sort the shuffled clips, including a rewind clip, based on their playback speed to learn representation in both forward and reverse directions.
-However, some motion movements may not be obvious and are invariant under different playback speeds but assigned different labels.
-Instead of distinguishing different playback speeds, our method makes use of clips with the same playback speed.
+However, some movements are too small to make a difference even under different playback speeds.
+Instead, we only focus on the speed similarity.